 I am an Electrical Engineer, having graduated from The University of Texas in Austin with a B.S.E.E. degree in 1986, while specializing in Computer Engineering.
-This is my career, and this is how I pay the bills, but hey, this is a web site about my photography, not electrical engineering!
+This is my career, and this is how I pay the bills.
+But hey, this is a web site about my adventures in photography, not about electrical engineering!

 I hope that you enjoy seeing my photos on my web site.
 If you do, then please let me know about it!
 If not, that’s OK too.
 If you want to let me know how bad my photography is, then feel free to do that too…

-For the absolutely last mention of my engineering skills, here is a photo taken in late 2002 of a printed circuit board that I designed and layed-out.
+And I promise that this is the absolutely last mention of my engineering skills here on my web site: Here is a photo taken in late 2002 of a printed circuit board that I designed and layed-out.
 The photo was taken with a 3.1 Megapixel Sony digital camera.